 A Nutritionist who works in media is a nutrition communicator responsible for providing information based on scientific evidence for education and health promotion.
-They may write books and articles in magazines and newspapers, or work as a food commentator on radio and television.

 A media-based Nutritionist may liaise with food producers, supermarkets and publishers to help these groups communicate better so consumers can understand nutrition and put into practice good eating habits.
-They may also deliver seminars, lectures and workshops to corporate groups as well as the food industry, health professionals and general public.
+They may also deliver seminars, lectures and workshops to corporate groups, as well as the food industry, health professionals and general public.

 Marketing can encompass a career as a consultant or within the food industry, government and public health sectors.
 A high profile Nutritionist or expert Nutritionist in a particular field of nutrition is often called upon for their opinion on food issues.